GoPro Hero7 Black: Say goodbye to shake and hello to live streams

 The GoPro Hero7 Black isn't a major overhaul of last year's Hero6 Black, but more a continuation of what the company started with the Hero5 Black.
 GoPro could've easily leaned into specs oneupmanship, but instead it's made a camera that's better than the last by focusing on feature requests from its customers.
-For the Hero7, that translates to rock-solid image stabilization and more ways to share their shots as fast as possible.
+For the Hero7, that translates to rock-solid image stabilization and more ways to shoot and share your shots and do it as fast as possible.

 Being the most feature-packed camera in the 2018 product line, the Hero7 Black keeps its top-end price of $399, £399 and AU$499.
 You're getting more for your money now, but that really doesn't take the sting out of the price.
 However, alongside the Black, GoPro announced the Hero7 Silver and White models priced at $299 and $199, respectively.
 They replace the Hero5 Black and the baseline GoPro Hero released back in March and have similar features to those models.